anikamisra/spotify-skip-prediction/README.md

 - plotting in seaborn and matplotlib
 - scikit-learn

+Summary: Clusters are not informative, meaning another kind of ML model will be better.
-Outcome: Clusters with 85% accuracy
+Outcome: Models with the highest accuracy were logistic regression (98.8%) and Random Forest (99.1%).

-Main takeaway: Even if individual variables have almost 0 correlation with the output variable, if we have a **high number** of these input features, we can combine them to create a very strong model.
+Main takeaway from the project: Even if individual variables have almost 0 correlation with the output variable, if we have a **high number** of these input features, we can combine them to create a very strong model.

 Next steps:
 - KNN clustering
-- Logistic regression
 - train on entire dataset (1 million rows)

 -------------------------------------------------------------------------------------------------------------